CesiumGS/3d-tiles/README.md

 ## Introduction

 In 3D Tiles, a _tileset_ is a set of _tiles_ organized in a spatial data structure, the _tree_.
-Each tile has a bounding volume completely enclosing its contents.
+Each tile has a bounding volume completely enclosing its content.
 The tree has spatial coherence; the content for child tiles are completely inside the parent's bounding volume.
 To allow flexibility, the tree can be any spatial data structure with spatial coherence, including k-d trees, quadtrees, octrees, and grids.

 ![](figures/tree.png)